Cairi-S/vegan-Glasgow/documentation/TESTING.md

 *Header*

 - Confirm the visible navbar items are Home, Restaurant, Create Account and Log In.
-- Clicking the logo and Home items and ensure they reload the Home page.
+- Clicking the logo and 'Home' items and ensure they reload the Home page.
-- Clicking the Restaurant item and ensure it loads the all restaurants page.
+- Clicking the 'Restaurant' item and ensure it loads the all restaurants page.
-- Clicking the Create Account item and ensure it loads the Create account page.
+- Clicking the 'Create Account' item and ensure it loads the Create account page.
-- Clicking the Log In item and ensure it loads the Log In page.
+- Clicking the 'Log In' item and ensure it loads the Log In page.

 *Footer*